-Real Cost Of Living In Spain As Digital Slowmad
+Real Cost Of Living In Spain As Digital Nomad

-We lived in Spain for 6 months and now, with a pure heart, we can tell you what the costs of living really look like from the perspective of a digital nomad.
+Overall we lived in Spain for 12 months and now, with a pure heart, we can tell you what the costs of living really look like from the perspective of full-time digital nomads and slow travelers.
 We’ll share with you how much money we spent on average while living in Spain and if it really is that cheap.

 Important notes.
 This post was written mostly for digital nomads/slow travelers staying for longer in one place.
-The prices used in the post are valid for the period September 2021 – March 2022.
+The prices used in the post are valid for the period September 2021 – March 2022 & January-June 2023.Β

-Real monthly cost of living in Spain as digital slowmad
+Real monthly cost of living in Spain as digital nomad

 Accommodation in Spain

-During our time in Spain we lived in four towns: Benicassim, Benidorm, Mijas Las Lagunas and Tarifa.
+During our time in Spain we lived in 8 towns: Benicassim, Benidorm, Mijas Las Lagunas, Tarifa, Llanes, Almeria, La Manga and Salou.
 We use Airbnb for finding our temporary homes.
 We’re staying in one place at least for 6 weeks.
-Additionally, as digital nomads we have specific requirements that each place must meet:
+Additionally, as digital nomads, we have specific requirements that each place must meet:

 • a whole place for ourselves,